Getting Your Kids To Eat Healthy at School

 Be A Roll Model

-If you eat healthy, your kids will follow your lead.
+If you eat healthily, your kids will follow your lead.
 Let your children see that you are eating healthily so they will learn your healthy habits.

 Do It Together